repoze/repoze.who/README.txt

   Note that the plugin implements a single "interface" method:
   "challenge".
-The formal specification for the arguments and return values expected from this method is available in the "interfaces.py" file in repoze.pam as the 'IChallenger' interface.
-This method is called when repoze.pam determines that the application has returned an "unauthorized" response (e.g. a 401).
+The formal specification for the arguments and return values expected from this method is available in the "interfaces.py" file in repoze.who as the 'IChallenger' interface.
+This method is called when repoze.who determines that the application has returned an "unauthorized" response (e.g. a 401).
 Only one challenger will be consulted during "egress" as necessary (the first one to return a non-None response).
 The challenge method takes environ (the WSGI